The Best Way to Convert a Bank Statement PDF to Excel in 2026

 What about specific bank format quirks

 - US retail banks (Chase, Bank of America, Wells Fargo, Capital One, Citi, US Bank, PNC, TD): each has its own column order and section structure.
-AI extraction adapts without per-bank templates.
+Vision AI adapts without per-bank rules.

 - Credit card statements: use reverse-polarity balance math (purchases add, payments subtract).
 AI converters detect statement type and apply the right logic.